codyzu/cpinfo19-site/module1-slides.md

 ## class 👍 👎
 * "syntatic sugar" over legacy construtors, not true classes
 * `this` or that?
-* usefule for migrating from other languages
+* useful for migrating from other languages

 ## factories 👍